jundalisay/spblist/content/en/material/principles/part-1/chapter-03.md

 ### Idea

 This is the crudest medium for the aethereal layer and manifests as identities.

+A quantum is the smallest unit of identity.
+This is why we classify the principles of quantum mechanics under the aethereal layer.

 <!-- The free aether is responsible for counter-evolution as decay and antimatter.  -->